 The Story Behind Chihuahua Cafe

-Edinburgh’s Chihuahua Cafe is the brainchild of Tanya.
+Edinburgh’s Chihuahua Cafe was the brainchild of Tanya.
 She wanted to share the joy she receives from her eight chihuahuas with the world.
 Ama was her first dog.
-After adopting seven more, she conditioned her dogs into being around other humans by bringing them to different social events.
+After adopting seven more, she conditioned her dogs to be around other humans by bringing them to different social events.
 Finally, it was time to open the cafe.
-Securing a space in Edinburgh’s historic New Town (this quarter is over 400 years old), the cafe opened its doors in December 2017, making it the second animal cafe in Edinburgh after the Maison de Moggy Cat Cafe in the Old Town and first dog cafe in Scotland (second in the UK behind Newcastle).
+Securing a space in Edinburgh’s historic New Town, the cafe opened its doors in December 2017, making it the second animal cafe in Edinburgh after the Maison de Moggy Cat Cafe in the Old Town and the first dog cafe in Scotland (second in the UK behind Newcastle).

-Tanya has a team of staff, including her mom, who help with the dogs.
-This includes resetting the cafe between each session, serving guests and walking the dogs in the nearby Princes Street Gardens.
-The cafe also offers an AirB&B Experience to walk the Chihuahuas in the gardens from time to time.
+Tanya had a team of staff, including her mom, who helped with the dogs.
+Duties included resetting the cafe between each session, serving guests, and walking the dogs in the nearby Princes Street Gardens.
+The cafe also offered an Airbnb experience to walk the Chihuahuas in the gardens from time to time.

 Chihuahua Cafe Staff

-All eight chihuahuas at the cafe are girls.
-Just to make it easy, they are named alphabetically.
-Unfortunately, it doesn’t sound like Irina or Iona will be joining the pack anytime soon.
+All eight chihuahuas at the cafe were girls.
+Just to make it easy, they were named alphabetically.

 Ama

-Ama is the founding member of the cafe and the eldest at 5 years old.
-I spotted her immediately as I walked in with the mini tennis ball in her mouth.
+Ama was the founding member of the cafe and the eldest at 5 years old when the cafe opened.
+I spotted her immediately as I walked in for the first time, with the mini tennis ball in her mouth.
 She alternated between chasing after her ball and relaxing.
-She’s distinctive with her long black and tan hair.
+She was distinctive with her long black and tan hair.
 DOB – 04/11/12

 Ama at the Chihuahua Cafe